 What can I do during Belize’s (rainy) summer?

 Well, there’s plenty.
 June rounds out Whale Shark season in Belize, where curious visitors can dive alongside the world’s largest fish on the Southern tip of the country.
-Book with Gold Standard operator Splash Dive Center out of Placencia for a prelude to a summer of feasting, frolicking and feeding, with dates in the summer for June 23 – July 5, 2021.
-Then—for the foodies—June marks the open season of Spiny Lobster.
-Under other circumstances, San Pedro, Placencia and Caye Caulker would be hosting huge block parties, live music and fragrantly-charred grills combine for Lobster Festival: a bonafide seafood bacchanal.
-Pairs perfectly with the hundreds of mango varieties in Belize, which bears all summer-long!
+Then—for the foodies—the early summer marks the open season of Spiny Lobster.
+San Pedro, Placencia and Caye Caulker will be hosting huge block parties.
+Live music and fragrantly-charred grills combine for Lobster Festival: bonafide seafood bacchanal.
+It pairs perfectly with the hundreds of mango varieties that will be bearing in Belize all summer long!

 Then, there’s visiting Belize in July, and guess why?
 Money, honey.
-All rhymes aside, July is situated in the midst of “low season,” and there’s Belize travel deals to be had.
-Besides practically no queues for any of the most popular tourism attractions, that also means every destination is Instagram-worthy, no Photoshop of the unbeknownst photo-bomber required.
-You’re also smack in the middle of Summer, which means it can get balmy quick.
+All rhymes aside, July is situated in the midst of “low season,” and there are Belize travel deals to be had.
+Besides practically no queues for any of the most popular tourist attractions, that also means every destination is Instagram-worthy, no Photoshop of the unbeknownst photo-bomber required.
+You’re also smack in the middle of Summer, which means it can get balmy quickly.
 The jungle canopy always seems to provide some cooling relief, and you can escape to a jungle lodge in Belize’s Western interior.

 Related: The Perfect Belize itinerary for every month of the year

-August, September and October become less crowded as the months carry on, respectfully, which means there’s even less tourists.
-However, October is also the peak of rainy season, so be prepared to have a few back-up plans if your diving trip gets postponed to the day after because of weather.
+August, September and October become less crowded as the months carry on, respectfully, which means there are even less tourists.
+However, October is also the peak of the rainy season, so be prepared to have a few backup plans if your diving trip gets postponed to the day after because of the weather.
 But, privacy is the name of the game here, and you’ll feel as if you’ve got an exclusive tour to yourself.
 Then, Conch season in Belize opens.
-As one of the most significant sources of revenue in the fishing industry, conch is a staple across Belize—absolutely irresistible in dishes like ceviche, fritters, curry, and soups.
+As one of the most significant sources of revenue in the fishing industry, conch is a staple across Belize.
+It’s absolutely irresistible in dishes like ceviche, fritters, curry, and soups.
 And for bird lovers alike, October is also the peak of migration season for snowbirds to head South.
-Try your luck in spotting as many of Belize’s near 600 recorded species as you can!
+Try your luck in spotting as many of Belize’s nearly 600 recorded species as you can!

 How do I pack for a Belize vacation during its rainy season?